The Challenge: War of the Worlds: Final Challenge

 Final leg: Players run five miles down a beach to reach four kayaks.
 Along the way, there is a math problem they must solve to unlock a kayak and paddle towards a boat wreck.
-As there are only four kayaks, the remaining player without a kayak will be eliminated.
+As there are only four kayaks, the remaining player without a kayak is eliminated.
 From the boat wreck, the remaining four players run down the beach to a lighthouse where the finish line is set up.
-Once the final four players have reached the finish line, their total times will be added together to determine the winner of War of the Worlds.
+Once the final four players have reached the finish line, their total times are added to determine the winner of War of the Worlds.